 Types of Clubs

-The Toastmasters family consists of three types of clubs: Community, Corporate and Advanced clubs.
+The Toastmasters family consists of three types of clubs: Community, Corporate, University/School and Advanced clubs.

 Community clubs- Community clubs make up the majority of Toastmasters clubs.
 These clubs are generally casual clubs where Toastmasters gather with a shared mission to become better communicators and leaders.